 This Professional Development Module, Module #6 - The Strategic Role and Multi-Year Strategic Planning supports and enhances the Ministry of Education’s new guide.
 Consider Module #6 as a pocket guide to multi-year strategic planning – it offers trustees a primer on the subject and provides a consolidated overview of the planning process.
 This module also introduces additional supports for school boards such as resource videos focusing on key areas of multi-year strategic planning and an online portal where school boards can view and share documents related to their plans.

 In This Module, Trustees Will Explore:

-- The importance of setting a strategic direction and developing a Multi-Year Strategic Plan
+- The importance of setting a strategic direction and developing a multi-year strategic plan

-- How the governance role of the elected board is linked to the Multi-Year Strategic Plan
+- How the governance role of the elected board is linked to the multi-year strategic plan

 All too often, school board members are like firefighters on the ground, battling the flames when they should be in a helicopter above the fire, able to see how extensive the blaze is, which way the wind is blowing and where the resources need to be deployed.

-Strategic planning is an organizational activity that is used to:
+Generally speaking, strategic planning is an organizational activity that is used to: